-The Group applied PFRS 16 using the modified restrospective (alternative 2) transition approach.
+The Group applied PFRS 16 using the modified restrospective (alternative 2) transition approach with the date of initial application of January 1, 2019.
 Under this approach, the lease liability is also measured based on the remaining lease payments discounted using the incremental borrowing rate as of the date of initial application.
 The carrying amount of the right-of-use asset is an amount equal to the carrying amount of the lease liability on the date of initial application.